 Welcome to Memorial Sloan Kettering Cancer Center’s radiation oncology residency program.
-With 20 residents and 18 faculty members, we are one of the largest radiation oncology training programs in the country.
+With 22 residents and 23 faculty members at our Manhattan campus, we are one of the largest radiation oncology training programs in the country.
 Our residents come from diverse educational and personal backgrounds, bringing their unique strengths to our residency.

 As part of training in a comprehensive cancer center, residents also routinely learn from experts in surgical oncology, medical oncology, and translational medicine.
 A dedicated year of protected research time provides residents an opportunity to participate in scholarly clinical and/or laboratory research.

 Our graduates leave this program well prepared to become leaders in radiation oncology.

 We train future leaders in radiation oncology by providing a collaborative, multidisciplinary clinical and academic experience at one of the world’s premier cancer centers.

 We seek to equip our graduates with the skills needed to diagnose and treat both common and rare oncological conditions; to become innovators in clinical, translational, and laboratory-based research; and to provide superior care to future patients.